 The inspector was provided with examples of information which has been prepared in a suitable format, subsequent to consultation with the Tenants' Advisory Group.
 This includes leaflets on how to make a complaint, keeping safe, voting, and care and support.
-A service user discussed their contribution to the compilation of these leaflets.
+A service user discussed how they enjoyed contributing to the compilation of these leaflets.